HackBulgaria/Haskell-1/week6/README.md

 ## cabal install

 Note that it could take 15min on Core i7 first time for Yesod libraries to build.
+And it is good to use GHC >=7.8.x and cabal >= 1.18.

 1. wget https://www.stackage.org/lts/cabal.config
+2. cabal update
-2. cabal sandbox init
+3. cabal sandbox init
-3. cabal install
+4. cabal install

 ## Preparation